longoodr/deep-field/README.md

 2. Play counts are relatively evenly distributed across players for a given number of evaluated plays.
 With the most basic play evaluation order where plays are merely evaluated sequentially by time of occurrence, this would not be the case.

-3. Within each maximal antichain, plays can be evaluated without updating the ratings of any players.
-This allows plays within a maximal antichain to be used as a training batch for the outcome prediction model.
+3. Plays within a maximal antichain to be used as a training batch for the outcome prediction model, since the ratings can be held constant.
 ___